sjoshi6/DevOps_SpecialMilestone/README.md

 The code can be found in the file named: **chaos_monkey.py**

-Our implementation of the Choas Monkey uses Python - Boto module.
+Our implementation of the Chaos Monkey uses Python - Boto module.

 - The program accepts as input a **target location**, **developer access key** , **secret key**
 - The utility connects to AWS and determines all active/running instances and produces a list.